 Make sure to read the recipe card for measurements in more detail.

-If you are on the lookout for more no-bake desserts, try also this blueberry cheesecake in a glass, espresso panna cotta, chocolate and coconut balls, or triple chocolate barks.
+If you are on the lookout for more no-bake desserts, try also this chocolate orange mousse, blueberry cheesecake in a glass, espresso panna cotta, chocolate and coconut balls, or triple chocolate barks.

 Substitutes & Variations